cpinitiative/usaco-guide/content/0_Intro/4_Intro_ReadingEditorials.md

 <!-- END DESCRIPTION -->

 Note that "give up" is in quotes, because one still learns when they "give up" and read an editorial!

 ## Benjamin Qi

-> I usually read editorials after 1 second, so I can find what wrong solution the authors have because if I can't solve a problem in 1 second it's broken

-/s

-@benqorz
+If you're still coming up with new ideas, keep thinking.
+Otherwise, you have several options:
+- Look at [part of] the solution.
+(If CodeForces, look at the tags.)
+- Leave it for a while and do something else if you actually want to solve it on your own.
+- Get a hint from someone else.

+I'm impatient, so usually I go with the first option.
+Sometimes I end up reading an editorial before reading the statement, but idk if this is a good strategy. :/

+In any case, if you thought about a problem a lot during a contest but didn't end up solving it, then I don't see any reason not to read the editorial when it comes out (vs. continuing to think about it on your own).
+Also, you should always implement the solution afterwards!

 ## William Lin